timii/WordOcean/README.md

 ## How To Use

 Choose a language from the [supported languages](#supported-languages) and the word you want to know the definition of and press "Search".
-The results can be found right under the boxes your entered the language and word.
+The results can be found right under the boxes you entered the language and word in.

-Hint: If no definitions can be found an error message will appear.
+Hint: If no definitions can be found an error message will appear instead.

 ## How It Works

-It uses the [freeDictionaryAPI](https://dictionaryapi.dev/) to get the information the word in the corresponding language.
+It uses the [freeDictionaryAPI](https://dictionaryapi.dev/) to get the information for the word in the corresponding language.

 ## Supported Languages